Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 gpt2-concat-mod-datasets1-iorder-rarity-all-5p5k:
 - repetition of the b7e2c1f end cut (most frequent) reversed to initial order

+gpt2-concat-guten-rarity-no-cut:
+- baseline with gutenberg sorted based on internal token count and no cut

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh